chrissnyder2337/AndroidDevelopmentNotes/AndroidDevelopment.md

 </LinearLayout>
 ```

-and create a reference to in you activity:
+Create a reference to in you Activity:
 ```java
 public class MainActivity extends Activity {
     protected void onCreate(Bundle savedInstanceState) {